pierrickrouxel/activerecord-jdbcas400-adapter/README.md

-= activerecord-jdbcas400-adapter
+# activerecord-jdbcas400-adapter

-== DESCRIPTION:
+## Description

 This is an ActiveRecord driver for AS/400 using JDBC running under JRuby.

-See https://github.com/jruby/activerecord-jdbc-adapter/ for more details.
+For more information see https://github.com/jruby/activerecord-jdbc-adapter/